thetrime/knock-knock/README.md

 # To do:
    * Use the public, rather than private key
    * Document how to decrypt the .record files
+   * See if I can get this working inside the devcontainer.
+There are potentially just permission problems holding it up.

 # How the BLE advertisement corresponds to the advertised key
 ## Worked example